kotborealis/chen/readme.md

 ```

 ## Config loader

 ### Examples

 ```
 const config = require('chen').config; // loads default config
 config('.config.js'); // loads .config.js and overrides it with values from args
 ```
 By default, tries to load ``${cwd}/config/default.js``.
-If called with string as an argument, trues to load specified file.
+If called with string as an argument, tries to load specified file.

 Values from file can be **overridden** by config file, specified by cli arguments (``--config ./path/to/config.js``)
 and by cli arguments options that starts with ``--config.`` (like ``--config.something.somebody false`` will override ``something.somebody`` in loaded config).